digitalanandh/digitalanandh.github.io/_posts/2020-05-08-transfer_learning.md

 One more field where transfer learning has been useful is the speech recognition using recurrent neural networks.

-For transfer learning, we ususally delete the last layer(s) of the pre-trained model usually called the head and then run the model again on the new dataset to update the weights of the later layers (especially the head).
+For transfer learning, we usually delete the last layer(s) of the pre-trained model usually called the head and then run the model again on the new dataset to update the weights of the later layers (especially the head).

 **_How does this work?_**
 The answer lies in understanding how the deep learning model learns to identify the different objects/features or parts of the objects layer by layer.
 The work done by Matthew Zeiler and Rob Fergus [Visualizing and Understanding Convolutional Networks](https://arxiv.org/pdf/1311.2901.pdf) shows how to visualize the neural network weights learner in each layer of the model.

 If we look at couple of images of activations of early layers of a CNN, we should be able to understand how transfer learning works and how it can be helpful in a lot of other tasks.